American Alpine Club: American Alpine Journal

-Accidents in North American Mountaineering

-For this annual publication, the AAC collaborates with the Alpine Club of Canada to cover accidents caused by inadequate protection, clothing or equipment; inexperience; errors in judgment; and climbers’ pursuing of objectives beyond their abilities.
-Published with the intention of informing climbers and preventing subsequent accidents, each report includes a detailed analysis of what went wrong and what precautions could be taken to avoid a similar accident.

-Guidebook to Membership

-The Guidebook to Membership, first published and distributed in 2012, contains information about the benefits associated with membership in the AAC.
-The Guidebook is also available online.

-Membership in the AAC

-From the time of its founding until the mid-1980s, candidates for membership in the AAC were required to submit a list of notable ascents at high altitude or other “significant alpine accomplishments.”
-The phrase “... or the equivalent” appeared at the end of this bylaw, allowing the Board to elect artists and writers with little tangible experience, but for the most part, membership in the Club meant that a person had already achieved a great deal in the world of mountaineering.
-Today, the AAC has no prerequisites for membership.

 Notable members

 Another notable founding member is naturalist, prolific writer, and Sierra Club co-founder John Muir, who is considered by many to be the founder of the wilderness preservation movement.
-Muir also served as the Club's second president, and was instrumental in bringing the AAC to a central role in environmental conservation in the United States.
+Muir also served as the club's second president, and was instrumental in bringing the AAC to a central role in environmental conservation in the United States.

 Lyman Spitzer, noted theoretical physicist and astronomer was a member of the club.
 In 1965, Spitzer and Donald Morton became the first men to climb Mount Thor 1675 m, located in Auyuittuq National Park, on Baffin Island, Nunavut, Canada.
-As a member of the American Alpine Club Spitzer established the "Lyman Spitzer Cutting Edge Climbing Award" which gives $12,000 to several mountain climbing expeditions annually.

 Mary Jobe Akeley, who explored the Selkirk Mountains and much of British Columbia between 1907 and 1914, was an early member.

 Current officers

-As of 2022, the board of directors consist of the following:
+As of 2025, the Board of Directors Executive Committee consists of the following: